 Peill + Putzler AH12 Pendant Lamp

-Materials: Hand blown clear brown crystal glass, white on the inside (incamiciato).
-Plastic canopy, Bakelite or metal socket.
+Materials: Hand blown clear brown to orange crystal glass UFO style witch hat lampshade.
+White glass on the inside (incamiciato).
+Plastic canopy.
+Bakelite or metal E27 socket.

 Cord Length: 60 cm / 23.62’’